MSkalai1998/bhuvithedataguy.github.io/_posts/2020-05-28-redshift-userctivitylog-specturm-glue-grok-classifier.md

 ---
-title: RedShift User Activity Log In Specturm With Glue Grok
+title: RedShift User Activity Log In Spectrum With Glue Grok
 date: 2020-05-28 20:15:00 +0530
-description: Analyze RedShift user activity log(useractivitylog) with RedShift Specturm.
+description: Analyze RedShift user activity log(useractivitylog) with RedShift Spectrum.
 We can use Glue custom classifier with Grok patten to make it queryable.
 Also the same table can be accessed from Athena as well.
 categories:
 - RedShift
 tags: